 Germany is not a religious state.
 It does not have a state religion or state church.
-The number of registered church member is declining year by year.
+The number of registered church members is declining year by year.
 But which role do the churches play in public discussions?
-What does being practitioner of a religion mean for a young German and where to find interactions?
+What does being a practitioner of religion mean for a young German, and where to find interactions?
 Gregor shares his perspective on the triangular relationship between policy, churches and personal belief.

 In times like these, it is important, that people and organisations raise their voice for humanity.
 A revived voice is the one of the churches, most prominently the catholic and protestant church – even though the number of official members of the churches reaches record low after record low and endorsements of political parties by church officials are part of the past.
 But currently – not only on migration – churches gain visibility beyond their own domains (classical: work-free Sundays).
 This visibility is not only about their social and charity work they do throughout their parishes and organisations such as Caritas or Diakonie, Malteser or Johanniter.
 They are taking a position for individuals, society, one could even state humanity.
 But why and to what extent does that matter for me as a believer?

 I am an active part of the catholic communities.
 As a catholic Christian, I need to share some of my general considerations, before reflecting on the policy-wise presence of my church: